Different Types of Hair Transplant Methods: Procedure & RisksFacial Plastic Surgery

 Good Candidates for Hair Transplant

-Getting hair transplant surgery can improve everyone's appearance and self-esteem, but you should have the following features to be an ideal candidate for a hair transplant:
+Getting hair transplant surgery can improve everyone's appearance and self-esteem, but you should have the following features to be an ideal candidate for a hair transplant process:

 - Be physically and mentally healthy;